goodinc/citizen-ui/README.md

 ## Citizen UI

-These are HTML prototypes that represent the basic structure for the good.is community site.
+These are HTML prototypes that represent the good.is community site.

 ### Project Goals

 * Make the site load fast.

-* Use minimal bandwidth for things like CSS and JavaScript.
+* Use minimal bandwidth for images and styles.

 * Make the site usable on any device.